Optus telecommunications tower installed December 2022

 amazed at the about-face and contradiction evident in assessments of 2 essentially identical tower proposals done by the same independent assessor

-disappointed that Council felt unable to advise Optus at pre-lodgement against proceeding with their application given the weight of logic and strength of public opinion against it - after all, the tower was being built in a public park
+disappointed that Council felt unable to advise Optus at pre-logement meeting against proceeding with their second DA given the strength of logic and public opinion against it

-unsurprised after hearing in discussions with Council staff prior to commencement of the public consultation period that approval for the proposal was likely to be granted this time.
+unsurprised after hearing rumours - prior to commencement of the public consultation process - that approval for the DA was an inevitable outcome

 Is this the end of the story?

 NSW Telecommunications Facilities Guidelines Principle 2 states "Telecommunications facilities should be co-located wherever practical".
 Furthermore, the Telecommunications Act (1997) provides for carriers to provide other carriers with access to telecommunications transmission towers, the sites of telecommunications transmission towers and eligible underground facilities.
-These facts indicate the new facility may with approval be subject to augmentation by Optus or other carriers in future, as Optus concedes.
+These facts indicate the new tower may with approval be subject to augmentation by Optus or other carriers in future.

 What are our conclusions from this campaign?

-It is regrettable Optus, unlike Telstra, has been unable to devise a better solution for delivering mobile phone services than to build a 25.7m tower on the banks of Curl Curl Lagoon.
+It is regrettable Optus, unlike Telstra, has been unable to find a better solution for delivering mobile phone services than to build a 25m tower on the banks of Curl Curl Lagoon.

-Council campaigns cultivating community values such as “Pride In Our Place” are at odds with Council's failure at pre-lodgement to pressure Optus to abandon the proposal for a tower at Curl Curl Lagoon.
-Council were the consent authority for this application.
+Council campaigns cultivating community values such as “Pride In Our Place” are at odds with Council's failure to deter construction of a mobile telecommunications facility in this particular place.

-The conduct of Northern Beaches Local Planning Panel in dealing with this highly contentious application was in our opinion most unconvincing when compared – e.g.– with conduct of NBIAP which heard and assessed the previous DA in 2017.
+The conduct of Northern Beaches Local Planning Panel in dealing with this highly contentious development application was observed to be most unconvincing when compared – e.g.– with conduct of NBIAP which heard and assessed the previous DA in 2017.

 There is a serious deficiency in Council’s development compliance practices when the community is told private certifiers have authority to alter stamped plans at will and that it would be necessary for the community to “lodge an FOI request” if they wished to access a construction certificate.

-Our Association expresses its gratitude to the following community members and representatives for their special efforts to achieve a better outcome than the erection of this tower and its base station on the banks of Curl Curl Lagoon:
+Our Association expresses its gratitude to the following community members and their representatives for their efforts to find a better alternative solution than the erection of this tower and its base station on the banks of Curl Curl Lagoon:

 Ms Zali Steggall OAM MP Cr Kristyn Glanville Cr David Walton